laravel/docs/authentication.md

     // Get the currently authenticated user's ID...
     $id = Auth::id();

 Alternatively, once a user is authenticated, you may access the authenticated user via an `Illuminate\Http\Request` instance.
-Remember, type-hinted classes will automatically be injected into your controller methods:
+Remember, type-hinted classes will automatically be injected into your controller methods.
+By type-hinting the `Illuminate\Http\Request` object, you may gain convenient access to the authenticated user from any controller method in your application:

     <?php